 Electronic Applications and Interfacing is a continuation of EE 255 Electronics.
 Tools and techniques taught in EE 255 are applied to the design of practical electronic circuits in the course of solving electronics and engineering problems.
 Operational amplifiers and their characteristics are used to design linear and non-linear circuits to solve analog circuit problems.
 The Barkhausen criteria are presented for the design of oscillators and waveform generation.
-Basic electromagnetic principles are used to provide methods of grounding and shielding, power supply decoupling, and the termination of transmission lines to minimize the effects of external and internal noise sources.
+Grounding and shielding, power supply decoupling, and the termination of transmission lines to minimize the effects of external and internal noise sources are discussed.
 Power switching techniques including transistor switches, h-bridges, and pulse-width modulation are used to interface transducers and various types of actuators.
 Power supply design is studied using linear regulation approaches and introductory switching methods.
-Digital-to-analog and analog-to-digital conversions may also be presented.
+Digital-to-analog and analog-to-digital conversions are also presented.
 Circuit simulation software is used throughout the course and typical circuit applications are designed, implemented, and tested in the laboratory.
-Prerequisite (s): EE 255.
+Prerequisite(s): EE 255

-EE 372W - ELECTRONIC COMMUNICATIONS
+EE 372 - ELECTRONIC COMMUNICATIONS

-Principles of electronic digital communications theory and systems including AM, FM, PAM, and PCM.
+Principles of electronic digital communications theory and systems including AM, PAM, and PCM.
 Fourier analysis techniques are developed and broadly applied both in class and in the supporting laboratory exercises.
+Various digital modulation techniques such as On-Off Keying, Phase Shift Keying, Frequency Shift Keying, and Quadrature Amplitude Modulation are explored in both the classroom setting and in laboratory exercises.
 Also included are introductions to: information theory, encoding theory, and noise.
 Trade-offs among signal power, noise and system bandwidth versus system channel capacity are thoroughly developed.
-Prerequisite(s): EE 230 and EE 356.
-Writing Intensive (W).
+Prerequisite(s): EE 230